processing/p5.js-web-editor/developer_docs/testing.md

 ### Querying for elements
 Read about the recommended order of priority for queries in [the testing library docs](https://testing-library.com/docs/guide-which-query/#priority).
 We recommend using roles and text, or labels.
 You can use this [handy extension](https://chrome.google.com/webstore/detail/testing-playground/hejbmebodbijjdhflfknehhcgaklhano/related) to do this.

-### What to test
-For any type of component, you might want to consider testing:
-- The text or divs that you expect to be on the page are actually there.
-You can use [Queries](https://testing-library.com/docs/queries/about/) for this.
-Assertions should make use of the toBeInTheDocument() matcher when asserting that an element exists:
-    ```
-    expect(screen.getByText('Hello World')).toBeInTheDocument();
-    expect(screen.queryByText('Does not exist')).not.toBeInTheDocument();
-    ```
-- If it's an integration test, you could consider testing the "happy path" flow.
-For example, in a login form, you would test how a user might enter their username and password and then enter that information.
-- If it's a unit test, you could test possible error cases to ensure that the module being tested is robust and resistant to user or developer error.
-- Generally, you want to focus your testing on "user input" -> "expected output" instead of making sure the middle steps work as you would expect.
-This might mean that you don't need to check that the state changes or class-specific methods occur.
-This is so that if some of the small details in the implementation of the component changes in the future, the tests can remain the same.
-- more details on testing behavior in the component-specific sections

->Only test the behaviors you know you need to care about.
-For example, if the desired behavior of a particular edge case doesn't truly matter yet or isn't fully understood, don't write a test for it yet.
-Doing so would restrict the freedom to refactor the implementation.
-Additionally, it will send the signal to future readers that this behavior is actually critical, when it very well might not be. [[3]](#References)

-**Don't test unreachable edge cases:** You would have to add code to your original implementation to guard against these cases.
-The future proofing and the added cost to the codebase "is generally not worth their preceived potential benefits" [[3]](#References)

-**Make sure your tests are sufficient:** You want to make sure your test actually specifies all the behaviors you want to ensure the code exhibits.
-For example, testing that ``1+1 > 0`` would be correct, but insufficient. [[3]](#References)

 ### File structure
 Each test should have a top-level ``describe`` block to group related blocks together, with the name of the component under test.